 This resource indexes journals covering cultural, economic, political & social change.
 Coverage is international and interdisciplinary.
 Indexes nearly 300 alternative, radical and left periodicals, newspapers and magazines.
 The theories and practices of socialism and revolution which this database covers inlcude: Ecology; Democracy and Anarchism; Feminism and Organized Labor; Indigenous Peoples; and Gays & Lesbians.

 The Modern Language Association (MLA) International Bibliography provides access to more than 2 million bibliographic citations to journal articles, books, and dissertations from 1926 to the present in academic disciplines such as language, literature, folklore, linguistics, literary theory and criticism, and the dramatic arts.
-Many of the citations have abstracts, and the database provides links to full-text when available.
-Users can search by title, subject, author, as well as journal title, and can link to similiar results using related subject lists.
+Some of the citations have abstracts, and the database provides links to full-text when available.
+Users can search by title, subject, author, as well as journal title, and can link to similar results using related subject lists.

 Duke University Press publishes and distributes more than thirty periodicals that span a stimulating range of disciplines within the humanities and sciences--from East Asian cultural studies to French history, from lesbian and gay studies to mathematics and the history of economic thought, from feminism, culture and media studies to medieval and early modern studies.